David Paterson: New York fiscal crisis

 In March 2008, Paterson warned that New York state faced its worst fiscal crisis since 2001.
 On July 29, Paterson gave a rare televised address that was broadcast on all of New York's major news networks, stating that the state budget deficit had gone up $1.4 billion over the 90 days since his original budget submission, citing rising costs due to the poor economy and a struggling Wall Street, and calling the state legislature back to Albany for an emergency session starting on August 19, 2008.
 He also warned that the budget deficit was estimated to grow 22 percent by 2011.
 With AIG on the verge of collapse on September 16, 2008, and in the aftermath of Lehman Brothers filing for bankruptcy, Paterson publicly lobbied for a government bailout of the insurance giant.
 He hit the cable networks early and was quoted by media around the world.

 Paterson revised Spitzer's record-size executive budget proposal to cut spending.
 Budget negotiations carried over past the deadline, causing the new governor to lament that too many lawmakers were "unwilling to make serious cuts to our budget".
 On April 10, 2008, a $121.7 billion budget package was passed by both houses of the state legislature.
 The budget closed a projected $4.6 billion deficit with $1.8 billion of spending cuts, $1.5 billion in additional revenue from increased taxes and fees and $1.3 billion of one time transfers, and did not tap into the state's $1.2 billion of reserves or increase the top income tax rate on those earning $1 million or more.
 Paterson's budget provided property tax relief, delivered aid to municipalities, and restored hundreds of millions in property tax rebates for middle-class homeowners and $1 billion for upstate economic development.
 The budget provided for a tuition remission program for military veterans, offering them free tuition at both SUNY and CUNY institutions.
-Paterson called the 2008 budget proposal "too big and too bloated", and he said he would work to convince the legislature to stop what he saw as unsustainable growth.